Sedgwick County addresses tornado siren malfunction early Sunday

 WICHITA, Kan.
-(KSNW) – Sedgwick County Emergency Management is currently investigating a tornado siren malfunction that happened early Sunday.
+(KSNW) – Sedgwick County is addressing a tornado siren malfunction that happened early Sunday.

 Around 4:45 a.m., a dispatcher responding to incoming severe weather information from the National Weather Service evaluated the threat to Sedgwick County and activated the outdoor sirens.
 The sirens sounded county-wide for about 30 seconds before being canceled.
 The threat was mainly for Sumner County.